jorodgrz/GW_Formation_Channels_ML/docs/overview/ARCHITECTURE.md

 ## Summary

-The target system combines multi-code population synthesis (COMPAS, COSMIC, SEVN planned) as hierarchical Bayesian hyperpriors with a joint raw-strain and PE-parameter GW encoder, fused via cross-modal transformers to perform SBI using normalizing flows.
+The target system combines multi-code population synthesis (COMPAS, COSMIC, POSYDON planned) as hierarchical Bayesian hyperpriors with a joint raw-strain and PE-parameter GW encoder, fused via cross-modal transformers to perform SBI using normalizing flows.
 Domain adaptation aligns simulated and real distributions through adversarial / OT / flow mapping, while attention-based interpretability extracts causal structure—specifically isolating α_CE as the primary driver of formation-channel diversity.
 The system quantifies epistemic uncertainty via cross-code disagreement and aleatoric uncertainty via raw-strain noise modeling, and the entire astrophysical hypothesis is rejected if either falsification criterion is triggered.